Medium Sized Dogs: The Goldilocks of Dog Sizes

 - Border collie: These medium-sized herding dogs are among the most highly intelligent dog breeds.
 Athletic and easy to train, border collies are happiest when they have a job to do.
 If not given an outlet for their energy and instincts, such as agility or obedience training, they might resort to trying to herd people and other pets.

-- Beagle: Reaching up to 15 inches at the shoulder, the sweet-faced beagle's personality is chipper and loyal.
+- Beagle: Reaching up to 38cm at the shoulder, the sweet-faced beagle's personality is chipper and loyal.
 They tend to be happy-go-lucky, friendly and loving, and are a great choice for families with children who can provide plenty of playtime.

 This is just a small sampling of dogs available in the medium range.
 All of the medium-sized dog breeds are too numerous to list here, and if you add in mixed breeds, the options are nearly endless.
 Your local shelter might have a just-right pup waiting for you to find them.
+To learn more about medium dog breeds, check out the Hill's dog breed primer.
 With so much variety, you're sure to find the right size companion for your home.

 Jean Marie Bauhaus